How Keep Your Pet Safe During a Hurricane—And Make Sure You’re Prepared

 Share Article

-Lisa Gillespie, the Regional Operations Director for VCA Sanibel Animal Hospitalopens in a new tab, is all too familiar with the dangers of tropical storms — and the threat they can pose to our pets.
-In September of 2022, when Hurricane Ian struck, the VCA Sanibel Animal Hospital sustained severe damage.
+Lisa Gillespie, the Regional Operations Director for VCA Sanibel Animal Hospitalopens in new tab, is all too familiar with the dangers of hurricanes and tropical storms — and the threat they can pose to our pets.
+In September of 2022, when Hurricane Ian struck, the VCA Sanibel Animal Hospital suffered severe damage.

 Plan ahead